Jpooouks/Jpooouks/README.md

-## Hi there 👋

 # Data Science and Analytics Projects

-Welcome!
-This repository showcases a range of data science projects, including exploratory data analysis (EDA), predictive modeling, statistics and Python programming.
+Welcome! 👋 This repository showcases a range of data science projects, including exploratory data analysis (EDA), predictive modeling, statistics and Python programming.
 Below is an overview of each project in the portfolio, along with their main objectives.

 # Projects